Updated 29th November 2021.

 Can you travel to Singapore right now?
 SUMMARY:

 Permanent residents and citizens of Singapore can enter the country without prior permission.
-After the introduction of the VTL, citizens of Germany, Brunei are now also able to travel without quarantine in Singapore.
-However, they will be required to follow strict protocol, including testing negative in four PCR tests.
+After the introduction of the “Vaccinated Travel Lanes”, citizens from a number of countries (see list) are now also able to travel without quarantine in Singapore.
+However, they will be required to follow strict protocol, including testing negative in four PCR tests and applying for a ‘Vaccinated Travel Pass’ 30 days prior to entry.
 All travel between these countries is limited to designated flights.
 Travellers from Hong Kong and Macau have been allowed to enter Singapore on short trips and move around freely after testing negative on a PCR upon arrival.

 The following travellers can enter Singapore if they are fully vaccinated and have applied for re-entry permission from the government prior to travel: